NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 > **Quick recap:** <br>
 > In this section we covered:
 >
-> - How to execute Nextflow workflows
+> - How to execute and examine the output of Nextflow workflows
 > - How to re-run only changed parts of workflows
 > - How to get execution reports, timelines and DAG visualisations